dmurvihill/motion-sdk/docs/markdown/motion-sdk.motionoptions.apikey.md

 ## MotionOptions.apiKey property

-API key for the requests
+API key for the requests.

 **Signature:**